bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This is the default color for stroking path or drawing a line, a bezier curve, or an arrow.

++ config dotcolor <color>

+  This sets the default color when coloring a dot during a dot-operation.

++ config dotsize <number>

+  This sets the default size for the dot during a dot-operation.

++ config fontcolor <color>

+  This sets the default text color for any operation involving generating a text and/or label.

 + config r <number>

   This is the radius for a circle- and/or node-operation.
 The default